Arthur023/Augmentation/README.md

 A .txt file with all the boxes in the correct location and the size of the boxes added to each line in the .txt file.

 <img src="images/na_count_click.JPG" width="500" >

+## Augmentatie.py

+Later a Faster R-CNN network is used to find the location of the stomata.
+The goal of this network is to work good on different species.
+For this to work it is needed to have about the same amount of data for each species.
+We decided to generate 200 stomata for each species, this number can be changed in the code.